Master's Degree in Management of Marine Technologies

 RESObl10 – Knowledge and ability to optimize the management of thermal and hydraulic machines and motors

-RESObl11 – Knowledge and ability to plan maintenance operations for thermal and hydraulic machine systems and motors and marine electrical machines
+RESObl11 – Knowledge and ability to plan maintenance operations for thermal and hydraulic machine and motor systems and marine electrical machines

 RESObl12 – Comprehensive project in the field of Marine Technologies of a professional nature in which the skills acquired in the teachings are synthesized